 Inspired by Bea Lazzaro in her cookbook we own titled Italian Provincial Cookery on page 44.
 Bought the book in the 1990s and Mary and I have always made pesto this way.

-- add equivalent of 6-8 average size garlic cloves roughly chopped;
+- add 6-8 average size garlic cloves roughly chopped;

-- shake evenly coarsely ground fresh black pepper;
+- shake coarsely ground fresh black pepper evenly around the processor;

 - add a little less than a 1/2 tsp kosher salt;